 % of acceptances by ethnicity and qualification, 2016

 What criticism has there been of vocational qualifications?

 According to Ofqual, there are currently more than 12,000 vocational qualifications at all levels, offered by more than 150 awarding organisations.

-It said this would help avoid confusion for students and employers and to redress what it considered to be an imbalance between post-16 technical and academic qualifications.
+This autumn, it is hoped a new Technical level qualification will reduce confusion for students and employers and redress a potential imbalance between post-16 technical and academic qualifications.

 These new two-year courses will follow on from GCSEs and be equivalent to three A-levels.